Isn't Life Wonderful: Plot

-After World War I, displaced families flood Berlin, including a Polish professor (Erville Alderson) and his relatives.
+After World War I, displaced families flood Berlin, including a Polish professor and his relatives.
 Food is scarce.
 The family finds housing but can barely afford to eat, sometimes surviving on one potato per person and horse turnips.

-Paul (Neil Hamilton) and his cousin Inga (Carol Dempster) want to build a life together.
+Paul and his cousin Inga want to build a life together.
 Inga finds work collecting household basics.
 Paul builds a hut and plants a garden, growing enough potatoes for winter.

-A group of starving workers, led by one man (Hans Adalbert Schlettow), follows them during harvest and steals the entire crop.
-Another worker (Paul Rehkopf) helps with the theft.
+A group of starving workers, led by one man, follows them during harvest and steals the entire crop.
+Another worker helps with the theft.
 Paul and Inga lose everything.

 Inga tells Paul that despite the loss, they still have each other, and life still has meaning.
+(Note: The contemporary review in The Moving Picture World refers to the character of Paul as "Hans".)

 Production

 Most of the scenes were filmed in Germany and Austria.
 Only one was filmed in New York at the studio.
-The film stars Carol Dempster and Neil Hamilton.
 The film was a failure at the box office, and it led to Griffith leaving United Artists shortly after its run in theaters.